jacobdineen/jacobdineen.com/content/jobs/SpringOaks/index.md

     url: "https://developers.google.com/optimization"
 ---

-- Developed and deployed scalable ETL and modeling pipelines using Airflow and Kubernetes for the SOC's automated text/call efforts and offer generation, incorporating ranking recommendations and constrained optimization solutions to scheduling problems.
+- Developed and deployed scalable ETL and modeling pipelines using Airflow and Kubernetes for text/call efforts and offer generation, incorporating ranking recommendations and constrained optimization solutions to scheduling problems.
-- Implemented robust CI/CD processes including tests, automated builds, and deployments utilizing AWS ECR, CodeBuild, and GitHub Actions, ensuring seamless and efficient workflow.
+- Implemented CI/CD processes including tests, automated builds, and deployments utilizing AWS ECR, CodeBuild, and GitHub Actions, ensuring seamless and efficient workflow.
 - Assisted wrt to cloud infrastructure for the core technology stack, from containerization to resource provisioning and development environments, optimizing performance and scalability.
 - Prepared and maintained comprehensive Sigma dashboards and streamlit apps to monitor online performance metrics, providing key stakeholders with actionable insights and facilitating data-driven decision-making.